 What Are MoneyLion’s Customers Reviews Saying?

-Moneylion, Inc. based out of New York, NY (with offices in San Francisco and Kuala Lumpur), has been in business since April 2014.
-Although they claim to have originated over 100,000 loans, there was very little online feedback for the company at the time of our research.
+MoneyLion, Inc. based out of New York, NY (with offices in San Francisco and Kuala Lumpur), has been in business since 2013.

 Are Personal Loans a Good Idea?

-We can say that dozens of lenders are hopping on this new “algorithm” bandwagon, aimed at streamlining the application and approval process and getting customers their money faster.
-Often times, they also pass saved labor costs on to their clients in the form of lower interest rates.
-Popular examples include Rocket Mortgage, LendKey, and LightStream Loans.
+But as you’ll learn during your research, there are dozens of lenders hopping on this new “algorithm” bandwagon, aimed at streamlining the application and approval process and getting customers their money faster.

 Given this, as well as the general concerns surrounding personal loans and lack of online customer feedback, we might recommend applying for a MoneyLion loan—but only after you have all the important details in front of you, and you’re sure you can quickly pay it off.